AngleProtocol/angle-docs/concepts/standard-liquidity-providers/README.md

 Note that SLPs are also able to stake their positions (in the form of sanTokens) to receive ANGLE rewards.

 {% hint style="info" %}
-The fraction of transaction fees and interest going to SLPs correspond to two different parameters controlled by governance: feesForSLPs, and interestsForSLPs.
-InterestsForSLPs is what they get **after** taking into account the share going to veANGLE holders (interestsForSurplus).
-The value of these parameters can be seen in [Angle's SDK Parameters file](https://github.com/AngleProtocol/angle-sdk/blob/main/src/constants/parameters/mainnet.ts#L66).
+The fraction of transaction fees and interest going to SLPs correspond to two different parameters controlled by governance.
+The interest for SLPs is computed **after** taking into account the share going to veANGLE holders.
+The value of these parameters can be seen in [Angle Analytics](https://analytics.angle.money).
 Note that they can be specific for each collateral.
 {% endhint %}

 ## ✖ Multiplier Effect